Adesua, Funke, and other celebrities who made identity of their kids a mystery

 The movie star took to his Instagram page to announce the birth of his second child, a baby girl.

-Not stopping there, he shared photos which appeared to have been taken shortly after the arrival of his child as he was still in the protective clothing, while doctors attended to his exhausted wife.
+Not stopping there, he shared photos that appeared to have been taken shortly after the arrival of his child as he was still in protective clothing, while doctors attended to his exhausted wife.

 Source: Legit.ng